Chasing Truth: Chapter 16

 “I don’t think.
 I know.
 You’ve got one minute to explain before I decide I don’t care and ask you to leave.”

 They locked eyes in silence.
-She felt his abrupt turn moments before he tried it and drew back, instinctively pulling her hunting knife free as her heart began to race.
+She felt his abrupt turn moments before he tried it and drew back, instinctively raising the gun and aiming it at him as her heart began to race.
 For the first time since she met him, she feared Tyler Ross.

 “Tyler, please don’t.”

-God, how had it come to this?
+How had it come to this?
 This was the man who held her in his arms at the end of a long night, teased her, made her laugh, and kissed her senseless.
 She adored this man.
-Yet, here they stood with her hunting knife between them.
+Yet, here they stood with her gun between them.

 “You ever use that on a person before?”

 They stared each other down until Tyler raked a hand over his hair.
-“Put the knife down, Mari.”
+“Put the gun down, Mari.”

-She wanted to chuck a book at his head.
+She wanted to chuck something at his head.
 He stood there looking like the same man who picked her up from work and greeted her with the sweetest kisses while simultaneously putting her on edge.
 What was going on?

 “Why are you looking through my things?
 I won’t ask again.”